FOB (Transfer of Title) Point

 - If any items do not appear to be present, the goods do not match the Packing List, or the quantities do not match, contact Openchannelflow (855.481.1118) immediately – before accepting delivery.

-- Openchannelflow may dismount smaller accessories or items from the flume to protect them during shipping.
+- Openchannelflow may dismount smaller accessories or items from the manhole to protect them during shipping.

 - These commonly include: bubbler / sampler tubes, ultrasonic brackets, connection hardware, and flexible couplings.
 Dismounted items ship boxed (ultrasonic brackets, connection hardware) or zip tied (tubes and couplings).